Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 • Adjust the temperature – A room that is too hot or too cold can negatively affect your sleep.
 The optimal temperature14 for sleeping is between 60 and 67 degrees Fahrenheit.
 This temperature range is thought to create more stable REM sleep.

 • Invest in a quality mattress – During pregnancy your body will be going through many changes that can affect your sleep.
-Investing in a well-built bed that provides comfort and support may improve your slumber.
+Investing in a google mattresses for pregnancy that provides comfort and support may improve your slumber.

 • Manage noise – Most sounds and restful sleep don’t usually go hand in hand.
 To not have your sleep disturbed during pregnancy (or anytime) by sounds, consider earplugs or a soothing white noise machine.